Wayne Quilliam

-Wayne Quilliam (born 1963) is an Aboriginal Australian photographic artist, curator, and cultural adviser based in Melbourne.
-He specializes in portraits and landscapes.
+Wayne Quilliam (born 1963) is an Aboriginal Australian photographic artist, curator, videographer, drone pilot and cultural adviser based in Melbourne.
+He specializes in portraits and landscapes of Indigenous people.

 Early life

-Quilliam was born in Hobart, Tasmania, and raised in the suburbs.
+Quilliam was born in Hobart, Tasmania, and raised in the suburb of Risdon Vale.
 As a child, he spent time in the bush around the Great Lakes and Central Tasmania where he learned about the land from his uncles and grandfather.
-However, he was otherwise disconnected from his aboriginal culture.
+However, he was otherwise disconnected from his aboriginal culture and refers to his cultural learning from Australian mainland communities in which he has lived and worked for more than 40 years.

 Career

-At the age of 15, Quilliam joined the Royal Australian Navy in 1979.
-He acquired his first camera at the age of 17 in 1980 while stationed in Hong Kong.
+Quilliam joined the Royal Australian Navy in 1979.
+He acquired his first camera in 1980 while stationed in Hong Kong.

-When Quilliam was 21, he bought dark-room equipment from a customer whose chimney he was sweeping.
+Quilliam bought dark-room equipment from a customer whose chimney he was sweeping.

 He later worked at an aboriginal newspaper, the Koori Mail.

 He teaches as an adjunct professor at RMIT University in the School of Media and Communication.

 Work

-Quilliam's work includes documenting significant Indigenous events over the past 20 years, including the Sorry speech, 1967 Referendum Anniversary, Garma, Laura, Burunga, Dreaming and Yeperenye festivals, and thousands of community events throughout the country.
+Quilliam's work includes a lifetime of documenting significant Indigenous events, including the Sorry speech, the 1967 Referendum Anniversary, and Garma.
 He has estimated that he has visited between 300 and 400 aboriginal communities.

-Wayne works with Indigenous groups in Cuba, Mexico, Bolivia, Vietnam, Laos, Cambodia, Indonesia and Guam, developing intercultural art and cultural exchanges with the vision of creating global exhibitions.
+Wayne has worked with Indigenous groups in Cuba, Mexico, Bolivia, Vietnam, Laos, Cambodia, Indonesia and Guam, developing intercultural art and cultural exchanges for global exhibitions.

 His ‘Lowanna’ series infuses textures of earth onto the human form, while his ‘Towindri’ landscape art and ‘Smoke’ exhibition explores the cultural significance of smoking ceremonies.

 He is the official photographer for the Garma Festival of Traditional Cultures in Arnhem Land.

 Exhibitions

-Quilliam has held solo exhibitions in Havana, Tokyo, Mexico City, Caracas, New York City and Los Angeles, Berlin, Sydney, Melbourne, Adelaide, Perth and featured at the United Nations, New York.
+Quilliam has held solo exhibitions in Havana, Tokyo, Mexico City, Caracas, New York City and Los Angeles, Berlin, Sydney, Melbourne, Adelaide, Perth and featured at the United Nations, New York and Geneva 4 times.
 It is estimated his photographic exhibition of the ‘Apology’, ‘Sorry more than a Word’ that opened at Parliament House in Canberra has been experienced by more than a quarter of a million people and continues to attract large audiences as it travels the world.

 These shows continue his international successes from the Museum of Young Art, Vienna, several galleries in Berlin, Cologne, Düsseldorf, Hamburg as well as Russia, Guam, Indonesia and numerous galleries in Australia.
-His ‘Towindri’ exhibition in Cairo attracted critical acclaim and toured Riyadh and Beirut in 2014.
+His ‘Towindri’ exhibition in Cairo toured Riyadh and Beirut in 2014.

+Wayne Quilliam is the creator and curator of the Indigenous immersive experience 'Connection', at the National Museum in Canberra, then the Lume in Melbourne, and in the USA.